hong-chen/er3t/README.rst

 ============

-So far, the following publications have used EaR³T
+So far, EaR³T has been used in the following publications:

 #. `Gristey et al., 2023 <https://doi.org/10.5194/amt-2023-7>`_